How to know if your gut instincts are on point

 But if you are willing to surrender to that sweet little feeling and follow it, follow it beyond your own fear and doubt, follow it beyond the fear and doubt of others - including the ones who love you the most - it won’t ever let you down.
 It will guide you back to who you really are - minus your baggage and fear and doubt.

 That feeling is a guidance system so much bigger than you.

-In the work I do during The Breakthrough, I often hi-light to my clients how most of the belief systems we hold within us aren’t even ours.
+In the work I do during The Fierce Salon, I often highlight to my clients how most of the belief systems we hold within us aren’t even ours.
 We live the way we learn to live from our parents and the environment we grew up in.
 And guess where they learned it.

 But there’s an intelligence within every single one of us that sees far beyond the limitations of everything we know as our current experience.
 It’s the same place we store memories, stacked upon one another without order - in the form of feeling.
 There are no thoughts in this place.
 There is only feeling.

 Sometimes it’s all you have to go on.
 When nothing else in your world represents an example of what you want.